radarseven/getassets/README.md

 ### Bower

 * Run `bower install getassets` in your project directory.
-* Make it executable, run `chmod +x getassets.sh`
+* `cd` into `bower_components` and run `init`
+* Enter the directory you would like to install the `getassets.sh` script to. *Note: This can be a relative path from `bower_components`, such as `../` to install one diretory up the tree.*

 ### Manual

-1. Move the `getassets.sh` into your project.
+* Download and move the `getassets.sh` into your project.
 I typically put it in the root of the project.

+## Configuration

-2. There are (3) parameters that need to be set near the top of the file:
+There are (3) parameters that need to be set near the top of the file:

-	`SSHHOST`: The SSH connection to use, i.e. `root@10.0.0.1` `SOURCEDIR`: The full path on the server to sync from.
+1. `SSHHOST` : The SSH connection to use, i.e. `root@10.0.0.1`
+2. `SOURCEDIR` : The full path on the server to sync from.
-	`DESTDIR`: THe full local path to sync to.
+3. `DESTDIR` : THe full local path to sync to.

-3. Make the script executable, run `chmod +x ./getassets.sh` in your terminal.
+Make the script executable, run `chmod +x ./getassets.sh` in your terminal.

 ## Running the Script